FAC7/READMEs/week12/postgres/postgresintro.md

 Type Ctrl+D or \q to quit the posgreSQL prompt.

-## some basic functions

-Another way to get into server is to type in your terminal
+As a side point.
+Another way to get into server (on ubuntu) is to type in your terminal

 ``` sudo su ```

 then

 ```su - postgres```

+## some basic functions

 ### create a database